 System Interdependency Matrix

-UR E26 §3.2.1 Goal: The Identify functional element aims to identify the ship’s computer-based systems (CBS) and their interdependencies.
-Understanding how data flows between the Engine Room and the Bridge is mandatory for establishing the vessel’s resilience profile.
+UR E26 §3.2 (1) & §4.1: The ‘Identify’ functional element aims to develop an organizational understanding to manage cybersecurity risk by identifying the ship’s computer-based systems (CBS), their interdependencies, and relevant information flows.
+Understanding these interdependencies and data flows (such as those between the Engine Room and the Bridge) is mandatory for establishing the vessel’s resilience profile and is documented through a Zones and Conduit Diagram and Cyber Security Design Description.

 1. Defining Functional Connections